slooze-careers/data-science-analytics/README.md

 ## Reference:

-Refer to the dataset provided in this repository
+Refer to the dataset provided in this link [DataSet](https://www.kaggle.com/datasets/sloozecareers/slooze-challenge/data)

 ## 📤 Submission
 - Upload your code(python files, jupyter notebooks) to GitHub or share as zip file